 How to send a donor thank you letter

-When considering the best means of sending your donor thank you letter, you might be tempted to stick to one communication channel.
-However, using a variety of communications ensures that your message will come across in both a timely and thoughtful manner.
+When sending your donor thank you letters, you might be tempted to stick to one communication channel.
+However, using a variety of platforms, including email and text messages, ensures that your appreciation comes across in both a timely and thoughtful manner.

-Actually, did you know that marketing campaigns that used direct mail and one or more digital media experienced a 118% boost in response rates compared to using direct mail only?
+After all, marketing campaigns that use direct mail and one or more digital mediums experience a 118% boost in response rates compared to those using direct mail only.
 This means that implementing a variety of communication methods is the most effective way to reach your donors.

-Your emails should be straightforward and timely–send your donor thank you letter to all those who submitted electronic donations.
+Craft message templates for all of your donor thank you emails, and make plans to send physical thank you letters to these donors, as well.
 For direct mail, the process takes a little bit more planning, but we’ve included a template below to help you get started.

 Donor thank you letter template